jsc723/c-generic-data-structures/README.md

 PriorityQueue(T) //type name of a pointer to an PriorityQueue<T> instance

 /*
-   prototype of the constructor of ArrayList<T>
    Note that the comparator should returns a positive number when t1 has a higher priority then t2.
-   (And 0 when equal, negative when less)
 */
 PriorityQueue(T) NewPriorityQueue(T, JSCompare(T));